-According to some recent expert reviews (see: review1, review2,review3) the new Nikon 8-15 fish eye lens seems to be a must for full frame UW photographers.
+According to recent expert reviews (see: review1, review2,review3) the new Nikon 8-15 fish eye lens seems to be a must for full frame UW photographers.
 The lens produces exceptional sharp images, great colors and offers a fully circular 180 deg image at 8mm (floating in a black background) as well as a rectangular 180 deg diagonal view at 15 mm.
 A drawback might be that zooming in between 8mm and 15 mm will show a cut off circle with black corners.
 Furthermore, a circular UW image may not be not everyone’s favorite, but it does promise spectacular creative images, for example when taking over under shots of a sunset above a coral reef.

 Left: Tokina 10-17 and Nikon 8-15 fish eye's